anz-bank/pkg/log/README.md

     // There is also the context fields where it will take values that correspond
     // to the given context key.
 The context key can be any object but you have
-    // to provide the alias for the key. f = log.WithCtxRef("alias", ctxKey{})
+    // to provide the alias for the key.
+If the key does not have any value in
+    // the context, it will not be logged. f = log.WithCtxRef("alias", ctxKey{})

     //TODO: add WithFunc or not?